Category: Trip-planning

 Do charter boats provide tackle?

 Most do, but quality varies.
 Bringing your own gear ensures you’re fishing with equipment you trust.
-At minimum, bring your own hooks, leader material, and any specialty lures — the boat’s tackle shop will charge premium prices.
+At minimum, bring your own hooks, leader material, and specialty lures — the boat’s tackle shop will charge premium prices.

 What’s the best month to fish Baja for the first time?